-The BSN Program Handbook has been developed to highlight important and useful information for BSN pre-licensure students.
-Please be sure to carefully read the entire BSN Program Handbook.
+The BSN Student and Administrative Handbook (BSN Handbook) has been developed to highlight important and useful information for BSN pre-licensure students.
+Please be sure to carefully read the entire BSN Handbook.
 You are responsible for knowing the policies, procedures, and guidelines put forth in this handbook.

-The BSN Program Handbook should be used in conjunction with the Saint Mary's University of Minnesota Catalog and Student Handbook.
-If the BSN Program Handbook Manual conflicts with the University Catalog and/or Student Handbook, the handbook with the more stringent policy or procedure will take precedence.
-The BSN Program Handbook supersedes any and all prior oral or written representations or statements regarding the terms and conditions applicable to students accepted into the program.
+The BSN Handbook should be used in conjunction with the Saint Mary's University of Minnesota Catalog and Student Handbook.
+If the BSN Handbook conflicts with the University Catalog and/or Student Handbook, the more stringent policy or procedure will take precedence.
+The BSN Handbook supersedes any and all prior oral or written representations or statements regarding the terms and conditions applicable to students accepted into the program.

 The BSN Program reserves the right to change or revise all of its policies and procedures at any time without prior notice to the student.
-The BSN Program Handbook is not to be regarded as a contract.
+The BSN Handbook is not to be regarded as a contract.

-Sister Agnes Mary Graves, RSM, DNP 1-30-2023
+Sister Agnes Mary Graves, RSM, DNP 5-31-2024